-This is NHS Digital's first sustainable development management plan, covering the period 2017- 2022.
-It sets out a clear 'Route Map' to develop a more sustainable organisation.
+We’re committed to reducing our impact on the environment.
+This is our first sustainable development management plan, covering the period 2017-2022 and setting out a clear route map to develop a more sustainable organisation.

 To deliver this reduction, we have developed plans and targets for four core business areas.